opencor/opencor-developer-documentation/src/develop/plugins/index.rst

 - |CLIInterface|_: to support command line execution.
 - |CoreInterface|_: to control some of OpenCOR's core aspects.
-- |DataStoreInterface|_: to let OpenCOR know about the name of our data store, as well as to provide OpenCOR with a new instance of that data store.
+- |DataStoreInterface|_: to let OpenCOR know about the name of a data store, as well as retrieve some data from it and provide an instance of its exporter.
 - |FileHandlingInterface|_: to save a file, as well as to be told whenever a file has been opened, modified, closed, etc.
-- |FileTypeInterface|_: to let OpenCOR know about our supported file types and their description.
+- |FileTypeInterface|_: to let OpenCOR know about supported file types and their description.
 - |GUIInterface|_: to let OpenCOR know about the menus and menu actions that we want to see added to the `GUI <https://en.wikipedia.org/wiki/Graphical_user_interface>`__, as well as to be told whenever the `GUI <https://en.wikipedia.org/wiki/Graphical_user_interface>`__ needs updating.
 - |InternationalisationInterface|_: to be told whenever we should retranslate ourselves.
 - |PluginInterface|_: to initialise/finalise a plugin, load/save its settings, etc.
 - |PreferencesInterface|_: to specify a plugin's default behaviour, settings, etc.
-- |SolverInterface|_: to let OpenCOR know about the type, name and properties of our solver, as well as to provide OpenCOR with a new instance of that solver.
+- |SolverInterface|_: to let OpenCOR know about the type, name and properties of a solver, as well as to provide OpenCOR with an instance of that solver.
-- |ViewInterface|_: to let OpenCOR know about the name of our view, its mode, the MIME types it supports, whether we have a view for the current file, etc.
+- |ViewInterface|_: to let OpenCOR know about the name of a view, its mode, the MIME types it supports, whether we have a view for the current file, etc.
-- |WindowInterface|_: to let OpenCOR know about the widget, action and default location of our window.
+- |WindowInterface|_: to let OpenCOR know about the widget, action and default location of a window.

 .. |CLIInterface| replace:: **CLI**
 .. _CLIInterface: https://github.com/opencor/opencor/blob/master/src/plugins/cliinterface.inl